rajeshrideshmukh/missingskill-learning/bbbwad/basic-building-block.md

   - BSD
   - Mozilla

-  > ❗ _Oracle filed a lawsuit against Google for stealing 11,330 lines of their Java code for creating Android and Google paid a penalty of $9 Billion_
+  > ❗ _Oracle filed a lawsuit against Google for stealing 11,330 lines of their Java code in Android and Google paid a penalty of $9 Billion_

 &nbsp;